Undergraduate UNE-HLTH102-2023

 - identify ethical, moral, legal and professional standards and processes for meeting standards;

-- demonstrate understanding of and describe the factors that will shape the development of their professional identity;
+- define and document development of their own professional identity;

 - demonstrate reflective practice; and